What is Sintering?

 DSB Technologies: Your Sintering Expert

-The sintering process's complexity comes from the ability to control shrinkage and dimensional control.
-Through years of development in dimensional control of sintering, DSB Technologies is the metallurgical partner for industrial manufacturers with volume production targets who need the power of sintering without development bottlenecks.
+The sintering process's complexity is fixed on the ability to control shrinkage and dimensional control.
+Through years of development in dimensional control of sintering, DSB Technologies is the metallurgical partner for industrial manufacturers with volume production targets who need the power of sintering without the risk of development bottlenecks.

 DSB's Sintering Furnace Portfolio